Forex vs crypto: what are the differences?

 You can buy and hold the underlying cryptocurrency coins in a digital wallet using an online broker.
 We don’t offer cryptocurrency trading or the purchase of cryptos via an exchange to retail clients.

-Trading or investing in forex
+Trading in forex

 - Choose a currency pair to trade